Smart journalism on South Asia(ns) you won't find anywhere else.

 The Cultural Appropriation of Dalit Music

-For Dalit artists, music and performance have been tools of cultural resistance.
-But mainstream Indian media has glamorized and sanitized this history.
+For Dalit artists, performances are tools of cultural resistance.
+But many have glamorized and sanitized this history.

 How America’s Patel Brothers Won the Indian Grocery Game

-How a Bengali Tycoon Pioneered Strippers for Women and Became a Murderer
+Chippendales: How a Bengali Tycoon Became a Murderer

-A series of gruesome deaths transformed Chippendales — an erotic nightclub for women with male strippers — into a real-life murder mystery.
+Gruesome deaths transformed an erotic nightclub for women into a real-life murder mystery.

 Why Brown Moms Love Princess Diana